ACCUPLACER Placement Testing

 - Since there is no time limit for taking any of the ACCUPLACER tests, make sure you allow enough time to complete each test.
-The average time for all tests is about 2 hours; however, times for individual testers can vary greatly.
+The average time for the tests is about an hour; however, times for individual testers can vary greatly.

 - When you have finished taking the ACCUPLACER test, you will be asked to print a score report that contains the names of the tests you took, the scores for each test, and the courses for which you may register.